 welcome

-He believes deeply in the transformational power of self-determination, mycelial curiosity and inquiry, justice, and the act of intentionally weaving (and tending to) community.
-He is currently working on a book titled Making Space.
+Across his writing and organizing, he is in ongoing conversation with Black, Indigenous, queer, and other liberation lineages, treating his work as one small contribution to much older and wider currents of resistance, care, and world-building.
+He believes deeply in the transformational power of self-determination, mycelial curiosity and inquiry, justice, and the act of intentionally weaving and tending to community.
+He is currently working on a book titled Making Space, and, when possible, also making time for snacks, long walks, and the perpetual reshuffling of bookshelves.

 the nomadic foundation